diamond-org/flask-diamond/etc/sphinx/developer/managing_schemas_with_flask-migrate.rst

 Managing Schemas with Flask-Migrate
 ===================================

 Any time the data model is changed, the database must be updated so that it has the right columns.
 Any time a table or column is added, removed, or changed in any way, we say the database schema [#f1]_ has changed.
 We need to be sure the database schema always matches the model.
+This common task is called schema migration, and it is handled well by `Alembic <http://alembic.readthedocs.org/en/latest/>`_.

 Flask-Diamond makes it quick and easy to rebuild the schema during development with ``make db``, which will delete the development database and rebuild it with all new columns matching your models.
 However, it's a little drastic to always throw everything away and start from scratch.
 Furthermore, when the data in your database is important, it's actually impossible to throw it away and start over.
-Luckily, there's `Flask-Migrate <https://flask-migrate.readthedocs.org/en/latest/>`_, which can make this much easier.
+Luckily, there's `Flask-Migrate <https://flask-migrate.readthedocs.org/en/latest/>`_, which makes Alembic integration easy so we can handle migrations smoothly.

 Introducing Migrations
 ----------------------